Jell-O

 Jell-O (stylized in all caps) is an American brand offering a variety of powdered gelatin dessert (fruit-flavored gels/jellies), pudding, and no-bake cream pie mixes.
 The original gelatin dessert (genericized as jello) is the signature of the brand.
 "Jell-O" is a registered trademark of Kraft Heinz, and is based in Chicago, Illinois.

 The dessert was especially popular in the first half of the 20th century.
-The original gelatin dessert began in Le Roy, New York, in 1897, when Pearle Bixby Wait trademarked the name Jell-O. He and his wife May had made the product by adding strawberry, raspberry, orange, and lemon flavoring to sugar and granulated gelatin (which had been patented in 1845).
+The original gelatin dessert began in Le Roy, New York, in 1897, when Pearle Bixby Wait registered a trademark for the name Jell-O. He and his wife May had made the product by adding strawberry, raspberry, orange, and lemon flavoring to sugar and granulated gelatin (which had been patented in 1845).
 The powder is mixed with boiling water and then cooled to produce a gel.

 Description

 Jell-O is sold prepared (ready-to-eat), or in powder form, and is available in various colors and flavors.
 The powder contains powdered gelatin and flavorings, including sugar or artificial sweeteners.
 It is dissolved in hot water, then chilled and allowed to set.
 Fruit, vegetables, and whipped cream can be added to make elaborate snacks that can be molded into shapes.

 Some non-gelatin pudding and pie-filling products are sold under the Jell-O brand.
 Ordinary Jell-O pudding is cooked on the stove top (with milk) then eaten warm or chilled, whereas Jell-O instant pudding is mixed with cold milk and chilled; it sets without cooking.
 To make pie fillings, the same pudding products are prepared with less liquid.